 There are a number of steps to take when planning for maternity or parental leave.
 Here is a checklist, with appropriate links (if applicable):

-The one year (52 weeks) of leave is separated into maternity and parental leave, as follows:
+The leave period is separated into maternity, standard parental leave and/or extended parental leave, as follows:

 Maternity Leave (Weeks 1 -16)